tefkah/emacs-docs-converter/pages/Sorting.md

     This command sorts lines in the region between `start` and `end`, comparing them numerically by the `field`th field of each line.
 Fields are separated by whitespace and numbered starting from 1.
 The specified field must contain a number in each line of the region.
 Numbers starting with 0 are treated as octal, and numbers starting with ‘`0x`’ are treated as hexadecimal.

-    If `field` is negative, sorting is by the -`field`th<!-- /@w --> field from the end of the line.
+    If `field` is negative, sorting is by the -`field`th field from the end of the line.
 This command is useful for sorting tables.

 <!---->